Computing and Networking

-If your password is simply expired but you remember it, you can visit https://login.ufl.edu and click “Change your password”.
-Once here, a screen will appear that will have you enter your 8-digit UFID number.
+If your password expired but you remember it, you can visit https://login.ufl.edu and click “Change your password”.
+Once here, a screen will appear prompting you to enter your 8-digit UFID number.
 You will then be directed to a page that should allow you to change your password on your own.

 UF offers a wireless network for users throughout campus.
 Most new mobile devices—laptops, tablets and phones—will automatically detect if a wireless network is in range.

 Note: There is no pre-shared key.
 If your device asks for a preshared key (PSK) please use 802.1 option.